About searching

 Section 5310 Program and Eligibility Requirements

-Section 5310 funds can be used for capital and operating expenses to support non-profit organizations, private operators, and public agencies in providing transportation services to meet the specific needs of elderly persons and persons with disabilities.
+Section 5310 funds can be used for capital and operating expenses to support non-profit organizations, private operators, and public agencies providing transportation services to meet the specific needs of elderly persons and persons with disabilities.
 Requirements are further detailed in the Section 5310 Program Management Plan (PMP).
-All projects must either have their origin or destination be within the Raleigh-Cary Urbanized Area, which may include a rural area as the origin or a final destination, to qualify for Section 5310 Urbanized Area funds.
+All projects must either have their origin or destination within the Raleigh-Cary Urban Area to qualify for Section 5310 Urban Area funds; an origin or destination in a rural area is permitted as long as either the origin or destination occurs within the urban area.

 At least 55 percent of the funds given annually (“apportioned”) to any rural, small urbanized, or large urbanized area must be used for public transportation capital projects that are planned, designed, and carried out to meet the specific needs of elderly persons and persons with disabilities.
 These are referred to as “traditional capital projects.”
 Elderly persons and persons with disabilities must be the primary benefactors of the proposed projects to qualify for Section 5310 project funds; simply benefitting these groups among others is not sufficient.